dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/slack.md

    # Enable below to load only 'access_logs', available for paid accounts only.
    # source.access_logs.selected = True

+   # It loads data starting from 1st September 2023 to 8th Sep 2023.
    load_info = pipeline.run(source)
    print(load_info)
    ```